BalaSaiKoundinya5/Vrinda-Store-Analysis/README.md

-Feel free to share your suggestions bycontacting me through my email orGitHub.
-Your feedback is highlywelcomed and greatly appreciated.
+Feel free to share your suggestions bycontacting me through my email or GitHub.
+Your feedback is highly welcomed and greatly appreciated.